oronymzy/tips/docs/glossry.md

 ```
 : Meronym of [if-statement](#ifstatementdef).

+**entity** {: #entitydef }
+: count noun
+: Anything that claims independent [existence](https://en.wikipedia.org/wiki/Existence), as opposed to merely being part of a whole.
+It can exist as a subject or as an object, actually or potentially, concretely or abstractly.[^entitydef-note1]

 **entry point** {: #entrypointdef }
 : count noun
 : The point in a program where the first instructions are executed, and where the program has access to [command line arguments](https://en.wikipedia.org/wiki/Command_line_arguments).[^entrypointdef-note1] [Python-Markdown has a different, unclear definition in the context of extensions](https://python-markdown.github.io/extensions/#officially-supported-extensions).